Chronial/snapraid-runner/README.md

 * Can run `scrub` after `sync`

 ## Scope of this project and contributions
 Snapraid-runner is supposed to be a small tool with clear focus.
-It should not have any dependencies to keep installation trivial.
+It should have minimal dependencies to keep installation trivial.
 I always welcome bugfixes and contributions, but be aware that I will not merge new features that I feel do not fit the core purpose of this tool.